 Within the Napa Valley, E & J Gallo Winery owns Louis M. Martini Winery, The Ranch Winery (purchased 2015), Orin Swift Cellars (purchased in 2016), Franciscan Winery (purchased 2019), and the iconic Stagecoach Vineyards on Atlas Peak (purchased in 2017).

-A tour and tasting is available by reservation and includes a short walk through part of a nearby vineyard block (with excellent views looking down on the winery and vineyards), a walk through of their production facility (and it is sizable with barrels stacked 4 and 5 high) followed by either an outdoor (weather permitting) or indoor seated tasting of select limited production current release wines – paired with several delicious cheeses and cured meats.
+The Estate Tour and Tasting is available by reservation and includes a short walk through part of a nearby vineyard block (with excellent views looking down on the winery and vineyards), a walk through of their production facility (and it is sizable with barrels stacked 4 and 5 high) followed by an indoor seated tasting of select limited production current release wines (a current vintage of the Benchmark release as well as a library selection) – paired with several delicious cheeses and cured meats.

 While not an official sub appellation, this specific part of the Napa Valley is often referred to as the Silverado Bench – a series of rolling hills that are not high enough to be called mountains and are not low enough to be considered the floor of the valley.
 A prominent white bench appropriately titled the “Silverado Bench” is located outside of the tasting room – from here one enjoys excellent views overlooking the southern part of the Napa Valley.
 A number of celebrities have also visited this bench including Tiger Woods.